Splitting expenses is often a touchy topic when you’re living with a significant other, roommates or family.

-Now that we finally are both in the same place and are living together we split our expenses equally.
-We don’t make the same amount of money but we feel this is the best way to split the expenses at this time.
+Before we were married, but when we were both in the same place and lived together we split our expenses equally.
+We didn’t make the same amount of money but we felt this is the best way to split the expenses at this time.

-We have a very low total cost in regards to shared bills, partially thanks to our townhouse we bought on a whim, and can both handle the amount of expense without any financial difficulty.
+We had a very low total cost in regards to shared bills, partially thanks to our townhouse we bought on a whim, and could both handle the amount of expense without any financial difficulty at the time.

-We keep our finances separate for now, since we aren’t married.
-Splitting expenses won’t be an issue once we get married because we’ll be combining our finances!
+We kept our finances separate since we weren’t married.
+However, splitting expenses is no longer an issue because we got married and we now combine our finances!